astropy/astropy/docs/coordinates/inplace.rst

     >>> c.ra[()] = 20 * u.deg

-This is because a different representation object is used when acessing the aliased component names.
+This is because a different representation object is used when accessing the aliased component names.
 If you wish to inspect the mapping between frame attributes i.e. ``.ra`` and representation attributes i.e. ``.lon`` you can look at the following dictionary.::